A brief look at how Heero and Duo are doing a month and a half after the end of the curse.

-Duo knew by now that Heero was neither accustomed to nor terribly expert at saying this phrase aloud; if you counted as a single instance the repetitions Duo had dragged out of him the night after the first time, this was only the second time he’d managed it in this relationship.
+Duo knew by now that Heero was neither accustomed to nor terribly expert at saying this phrase aloud; if you counted as a single instance the repetitions Duo had dragged out of him the night after the first time, this made the second time he’d managed it in this relationship.

 Duo returned the grin.
 “Well, don’t be, ’cause I’m not.”
 Then he sobered entirely as he faced down the explanation he needed to give.
 “The thing is… I still don’t feel much like a real person yet.
 I mean, physically I do — and it’s great — but socially, I guess, not so much.
 It’s not something I ever expected; I thought once the curse was broken and I could feel and smell and taste, I’d be able to consider myself a human being again… but I don’t, really.
 And a big part of that is the fact that you’re still taking care of me so completely.

 “Don’t think I resent that or anything!
 Because I totally love you too, and I love living with you… but it’s not like I would have much of a choice at this point even if I didn’t.
 I might as well still be a doll, because you’re still practically carrying me around.”

 Swiveling his cup at an oblique angle in his hands, Duo watched the remainder of the tapioca balls at the bottom swish through the melting smoothie as he continued.
 “And I know I got excited about you buying me things right at first, because I could own things and use things again instead of being one; and having them meant a lot, because it was so different from before and they were such a strong proof that I’m human again.
 I don’t want you to think I don’t like you buying me things.
 It’s just that if you didn’t, I sure as hell wouldn’t be able to buy them for myself.